Evolution, not Revolution

 Or take, for example, digital photography.
 It undoubtedly made taking pictures easier, ballooning the number of images taken to stratospheric levels.
 Has the art of photography become better, though?
 There was something different about it in the days before we all started mindlessly pressing that camera button on our smartphones.
 When every shot counted, when you only had 36 tries that cost $10 per roll, you had to learn about light, focus, exposure, composition.
 You were standing there, watching a scene unfold like a hawk, because there were five shots left in that roll and you could not miss that moment.

-Be it art or software, “productivity” as some point starts being “mediocrity.”
+Be it art or software, “productivity” at some point starts being “mediocrity.”
 Generative AI is going to be responsible for churning out a lot more “work” and “art” at this point, but it is not going to grant you a way out of being good at what you do.
 In fact, it creates new, more subtle dangers to your skills, as this technology can make us believe that we are better than we actually are.
 Being good still requires work, time, attention to detail, trial, error, and tons of frustration.

 And at the same time, It’s futile to try and stop the stubborn wheel of enshitification from turning.
 It’s becoming easier to create content.
 Everyone is now a writer, everyone is an artist.
 The barrier of entry is getting closer to nil, but so is the quality of it all.
 And now it is autogenerated.